 Terms and Conditions

 Please read these terms and conditions carefully before purchasing Subscriptions or accessing our Services.
 These terms and conditions apply whenever you use the Services, regardless of whether you pay to use them or not.
+Effective July 21st 2023, the assets of Companion Apps Limited are now owned by Terryberry, and Companion is a trading brand of Terryberry.
+All references to 'Companion Apps Limited' on this website pertain to the trading brand of Terryberry.

 1.1 These are the general terms and conditions (T&Cs) upon which you (an individual, a Business Customer and/or a Business Paid-For User) use or access our Services.